-Now that we have reached over 100,000 Part 107 Certified Commercial Drone Pilots in the United States, others are starting to realize how ripe the drone industry is for innovation and profitable businesses through flying drones.
-What may have started out as a hobby is rapidly becoming a viable career flying drones for a wide-variety of important commercial applications.
+Now that we have reached over 150,000 Part 107 Certified Commercial Drone Pilots in the United States, others are starting to realize how ripe the drone industry is for innovation and profitable businesses through flying drones.
+What may have started out as a hobby is rapidly becoming a viable career earning upwards of $80,000 - $120,000/year on average, flying drones for a wide variety of important commercial applications.

 At Altitude, we believe that anyone can make a great drone pilot with the proper training and operating guidelines, but there are a few characteristics that are extremely important as a commercial drone pilot:

 Flying a drone is a stressful and risky job.
 This means that there will be many times where unexpected events happen, and any pilot that can handle the situation calmly, and quickly find a solution will be far more successful in the long run.

 In addition, drones can captivate a lot of attention from bystanders or employees.
 This will attract a wide variety of personality types approaching you while you are flying; which can add to the stress but can also be very detrimental to your operation if you handle the situation the wrong way.